delisma/component-template/README.md

 - `npm run dev`

 ### Important Commands
+- `npm install`
+  - installs all development dependencies
 - `npm run dev`
   - builds the versioned instance of the component and opens the test file in your browser with browser-sync running so that you can moderate your changes
 - `npm run build`
   - runs the build command to process all files for production
   - this will automatically build the system and instanced versions of the component
+- `npm publish`
+  - builds the component
+  - publishes it to the public package repository